-The total potential current value of options outstanding is based on the difference between \$65.58, the closing price of the Company's common stock as of May 31, 2018, and the exercise price, multiplied by all outstanding options, whether exercisable or unexercisable.
-In those instances when the outstanding options are out of the money (the option exercise price is greater than the closing price), no value is provided.
+The total potential current value of options outstanding is based on the difference between \$85.79, the closing price of the Company's common stock as of May 31, 2019, and the exercise price, multiplied by all outstanding options, whether exercisable or unexercisable.
 This column is not required by the rules relating to executive compensation disclosures and is not a substitute for information required by Item 402 of SEC Regulation S-K, but rather is intended to provide additional information that stockholders may find useful.